 The loft has 2 rooms, a spacious, cream-colored bathroom, a kitchenette integrated in the living room, and a rooftop terrace with sunbeds.

 Facilities and Service

-The HouseBoat everything that it needs to make it a Home away from Home.
+The Homeboat Glamping Loft on the water has everything that it needs to make it a “home away from home”.

-The Loft on the Water comes with a complete kitchenette including water cooker, micro-oven, dish washer, coffee machine and a toaster.
-WiFi is working well and the best part of the living room were its music station and books about house boating.
+It comes with a complete kitchenette including water cooker, micro-oven, dish washer, coffee machine and a toaster.
+Wi-Fi is working well and the best part of the living room are its music station and books about house boating.

 There is even an electric oven which must give the place a very cozy touch in the winter months.

 I also enjoyed to have all the tourist information brochures at my disposal.